nagi-desuuu/ZenithClicker/readme.md

 - Climb speed **decays 67% faster.**
 - Cards are deactivated after failure.
 - All actions happen on button **release** instead of button press.
+- AS keyboard hints are not shown (if enabled).

 ### No Hold (`NH`)